wiewior945/project/README.md

-# web and mobile applicantions to save and share notes from school
+# web and mobile applicantion to save and share notes from school